turingschool/career-development-curriculum/module_one/intro_strengthsfinder_session.md

     I just started in the Front End program at Turing, and I'm excited to be your mentee!
 I came to Turing because I wanted to learn more about how to create beautiful websites.
-I am a very creative person and like to create big picture visions for what I'm creating.
-When I think about this module though, I could use some support on executing the day-to-day parts of a project.
+I am a very creative person and like to create big picture visions for my work.
+When I think about this module, I could use some support on executing the day-to-day parts of a project.
 I'd love to hear any advice you have for me on how to stay organized in that regard.

     Like you, I'm originally from Chicago and hope to move back there after I graduate.
 I'd also love